 Collaboration is at the core of the Westchester Education Services model.
 By working together, we help customers achieve the goals of their ELT programs, whether they need a new product or an adaptation of an existing one.

-For new programs, we leverage shared skills and knowledge to plan and to create content that can be used within individual English language-learning and teaching programs.
-Our team, together with our customers, navigate through guided explorations of current issues and approaches in ELT to provide the best foundation for content building choices.
+For new programs, we leverage shared skills and knowledge to plan and create content that can be used within individual English language-learning and teaching programs.
+Our team, together with our customers, navigate through guided explorations of current issues and approaches in ELT to provide the best foundation for content-building choices.

-Westchester’s building blocks in ELT development include the following:
+Westchester’s applies several essential building blocks in ELT development:

-- Branding: perception and/or moniker of your educational product
+- Branding—perception of and/or moniker for your educational product

-- Key concepts and considerations: target program goals and expectations
+- Key concepts and considerations—targeted program goals and expectations

-- Methodological: best practices and procedures that benefit language learners
+- Methodology—best practices and procedures that benefit language learners

-- Ancillaries: teacher’s guides, workbooks, activity books, readers, video, and audio components
+- Ancillaries—teacher guides, workbooks, activity books, readers, and video and audio components

-Truly tailored, Westchester’s program development strategies also take into consideration:
+Truly tailored, Westchester’s program development strategies also take into consideration these variables:

 - Individual course structure: duration, class length, number of sessions, and student number

-- Learner identity: nationality, regions of origins, age, socio-economic background
+- Learner identity: nationality, regions of origin, age, socio-economic background

 - Proficiency level: English language level measured on a global scale

-- 21st Century relevancy check: relevance and reliability of materials and approaches in today’s world.
+- 21st-century relevancy: relevance and reliability of materials and approaches in today’s world